andrea2k/Subgraph_Federated_Learning/README.md

 > Nodes participating in the same structural pattern are, whenever possible, assigned to different clients.

-This yields a federated dataset with **stronger non-IID structure** and a more realistic financial crime scenario.
+This yields a federated dataset with **stronger non-IID structure** and a more realistic financial crime setting.

 ---